CZ-NIC/knot/doc/operation.rst

 :ref:`zonefile-load <zone_zonefile-load>` and :ref:`journal-content <zone_journal-content>`
-parameters (also DNSSEC signing applies), the existence of a zone file and journal (and their relative out-of-dateness), and whether it is a cold start of the server or a zone reload (e.g. invoked by the knotc interface).
+parameters (also DNSSEC signing applies), the existence of a zone file and journal (and their relative out-of-dateness), and whether it is a cold start of the server or a zone reload (e.g. invoked by the :doc:`knotc<man_knotc>` interface).
 Please note that zone transfers are not taken into account here – they are planned after the zone is loaded (including AXFR bootstrap).

 If the zone file exists and is not excluded by the configuration, it is first loaded and according to its SOA serial number relevant journal changesets are applied.